improveTheWorld/ChatGPT-Bridge/README.md

    Once ChatGPT get all the initil instruction, it will ask you tou for his first task.
 Assign him one and watch the magic working.
      ```

    As example of use, we asked chatgpt to troobleshoot our Wifi card.
-We had a issue that the windows network diagnostic tools was enable to detect.
+We had a issue that the windows network diagnostic tools was unable to detect.
 ChatGPT after tring different aproachs, using our chatGPT-Bridge system, was able to fix it for us.

      ---